Melissa Carlton: Competitive swimming

 In 1991, Carlton won a gold medal in the 8 km event at the Tasmanian outdoor championships for able-bodied swimmers.
 She won a gold medal at the 1994 Victoria Commonwealth Games in Canada in the 100 m freestyle S9.
 In 1994, she had an Australian Institute of Sport scholarship in swimming.

 At the 1996 Atlanta Games, she won two gold medals in the Women's 400 m Freestyle S9 and Women's 4x100 m Freestyle S7–10 events, for which she received a Medal of the Order of Australia, two silver medals in the Women's 100 m Butterfly S9 and Women's 100 m Freestyle S9 events, and a bronze medal in the Women's 100 m Backstroke S9 event.
 At the 2000 Sydney Games, she won two silver medals in the Women's 400 m Freestyle S9 and Women's 100 m Freestyle S9 events and two bronze medals in the Women's 4x100 m Freestyle 34 pts and Women's 4x100 m Medley 34 pts events.

 Administration

 Carlton has been involved with sports administration, holding several positions in Tasmania including Programs and Marketing Coordinator for the Hobart Aquatic Centre and Executive Officer of the Tasmanian Paralympic Committee.
 She has been the Manager of Launceston Aquatic since 2008.

 Recognition

 In 1996, Carlton was named the Tasmanian Institute of Sport female athlete of the year, Tasmanian Sportswoman of the Year, and Hobart City Council Young Citizen of the Year.
 In 2000, she received an Australian Sports Medal.
 In 2001, she received the Tasmanian Athlete with a Disability of the Year award.
 She was added to the Tasmanian Sporting Hall of Fame in 2005.
 In 2009, she was noted as one of 50 Tasmanians of influence by The Examiner.
+Carlton was inducted onto the Tasmanian Honour Roll of Women in 2025.